We use your IP address to help diagnose problems with our server, and to administer our Web site.

 Our site uses an order form for customers to request information, products, and services.
 We collect visitor's contact information (like their email address), unique identifiers (like their membership ID), financial information (like their account or credit card numbers), and demographic information (like their address).
 Contact information from the order form is used to send membership materials to our customers.
 Certified members may receive information about their membership only.
 Financial information that is collected is used to check the users' qualifications.
 Unique identifiers (such as social security numbers, credit card numbers) may be collected from Web site visitors to verify the user's identity for membership purchase use and are not stored as account numbers in our record system.

-Medical information that is collected by this site is used to determine fitness level and is not saved nor is distributed to any corporate or individual entity before destruction.
+Medical information that is collected by this site is used to determine fitness level and is not saved nor is distributed to any government, corporate or individual entity before destruction.
 Fitness level information is not saved or disseminated.

 - This site has security measures in place to protect the loss, misuse and alteration of the information under our control.